cyogian/ProjectEuler/p010/README.md

 ### Note:

-We are solving this problem by using "Sieve Of Erastothenes" to build an array of prime numbers below "n".
+We are solving this problem by using "Sieve Of Eratosthenes" to build an array of prime numbers below "n".

 - recommended for N <= 10 million
 - Time Complexity = O(nlog(log n))